Manfreds Webseiten

 Arthur's Laws of Love: 1.
 People to whom you are attracted invariably think you remind them of someone else.

-2. The love letter you finally got the courage to send will be delayed in the mail long enough for you to make a fool of yourself in person.
+2. The love letter you finally got the courage to send will be delayed in the mail long enough for you to make a fool of yourself

 3. Other people's romantic gestures seem novel and exciting.
 Your own romantic gestures seem foolish and clumsy.